jakmate/FloodWatcher/README.md

 ## To Do

 - Remove redundant parsing for measurements
-- Load warnings in bg on launch???
-Maybe ignore severrity level 4?
+- Load warnings in bg on launch?
-- Animation in panel when warning clicked on map
-- Highlight selected warning?
 - Fix builds (Decide if qt5 and qt6 especially for linux since ubuntu-latest is missing qt location)

 ## Requirements